rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ### AP join

-For this lab configure the WLC Public IP address so the APs can reach the controller through the internet.
+For this lab configure the WLC Public IP address so the APs can reach the Controller through the internet.

 | **Pod**         | **Public IP**     |
 | ------------- |:-------------:|